 And if you’re your own boss or you work from home, then it’s your call.

 How To Pick An Under Desk Treadmill

-I suggest you use the following criteria when comparing under desk treadmills.
-These specs are actually really similar to the ones you should use when comparing home treadmills too.
+I suggest you consider the following criteria when comparing under desk treadmills (these specs are actually really similar to the ones you should use when comparing traditional home treadmills too.

-Although it turns out walking at a slow speed (1-2 mph) actually requires more torque from the motor than running on it does.
-And a lot of strong motors aren’t designed to produce these higher torques at slow speeds.
+Although it turns out walking at a slow speed (1-2 mph) actually requires more torque from the motor than running on it does and a lot of strong motors aren’t necessarily designed to produce these higher torques at slow speeds.

 For more information, check out this great article on treadmill powertrains.

 Belt Size (Walking Surface)